-The last session we discussed the benefit so of grounding.
+The last session we discussed the benefits of grounding.
 Here are specific techniques you can try to help when feeling overwhelmed.

 Physical Involves becoming attuned to your senses.
 For example, noticing physical elements such as the position of the body (slouching, tense, etc.), the temperature of the environment or even our body temperature, the feeling of our toes in our shoes.
 Some people like to carry a grounding object to keep you as a way to focus on the here and now; you can use whatever feels most comfortable to you.